mh-guo/mh-guo.github.io/_pages/about.md

 Research
 ======

-I am widely interested in theoretical, numerical, and observational astrophysics.
-I major in physics with particular interest in astrophysics and broad background in mathematics and computer science.
-I am interested in a variety of intriguing topics in astronomy and astrophysics, especially black hole astrophysics, galaxy formation, cosmology, gravitational wave and gravity test.
-I generally use numerical techniques and tools ([AthenaK](https://github.com/IAS-Astrophysics/athenak)) to investigate the abundant phenomenon in various fields in astrophysics.
-I have experience on doing research involving theoretical, numerical and observational astrophysics, e.g., coevolution between supermassive black holes and host galaxies, black hole accretions as well as modified gravity and the application onto neutron stars.
+I am a computational astrophysicist with wide interests in theoretical, numerical, and observational astrophysics and a broad background in mathematics and computer science.
+I am attracted by a variety of intriguing topics in astronomy and astrophysics, especially black hole astrophysics, galaxy formation, cosmology, gravitational wave and gravity test.
+I generally use theoretical model and numerical techniques ([AthenaK](https://github.com/IAS-Astrophysics/athenak)) to investigate the abundant phenomenon in various fields in astrophysics.
+I have experience on doing research involving black hole accretion and feedback, coevolution between supermassive black holes and host galaxies, supernova remnants, multiphase interstellar medium, modified gravity theories, etc.

 My research interests include:
 - Black holes, high energy astrophysics, accretion disk, general relativistic magnetohydrodynamics (GRMHD)